 Each cataract surgery is different however many surgeons advise that you are able to remove the protective shield from your eye within several hours of your surgery.

-When you sleep or nap however, you must tape the shield back over your eye for the first couple of days after your surgery.
+When you sleep or nap however, you must tape the shield or the Adelaide skylights back over your eye for the first couple of days after your surgery.

 5. After Effects